 Parsley is a lush plant growing up to a foot high in a beautiful rosette of green foliage.
 Try growing parsley plants as companions to annuals, perennials, and herbs in beds, containers, and window boxes.
-Plants make a nice seasonal edging and provide a striking contrast to colorful annuals, like yellow pansies or bright pink petunias.
+Plants make a nice seasonal edging and provide a striking contrast to colourful annuals, like yellow pansies or bright pink petunias.
 Curled parsley has a more ruffled appearance than flat-leafed parsley, but both are equally lush.
+Whichever variety you choose, make sure it’s a Bonnie Plant® so you’ll have Bonnie’s 100 years of experience providing plants for home gardeners behind you.

 Parsley is an annual in the North, growing from spring until freezing weather.
 In milder climates, it is frost-proof and lives through winter.
 The second spring after planting, the plant blooms, goes to seed, and then finally gives out.
 When you see it send up a flower stalk, it’s time to yank the plant because at this point the leaves will taste bitter.